The following Corporation Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 The commentary set out in this guidance note covers the current substantial shareholding exemption (SSE) regime.
-For further details of the regime, see Simon’s Taxes Division D1.10 and for details of the regime as it applied before 1 April 2017, please see Simon’s Taxes D1.1071 (both subscription sensitive).
+For further details of the regime, see Simon’s Taxes Division D1.10 and for details of the regime as it applied before 1 April 2017, please see Simon’s Taxes D1.1071.

 One of the conditions that must be satisfied by the investee company for the purposes of the SSE is that it must be (a) trading company or member of a trading group or a trading sub-group.
 The trading conditions must also be met in certain circumstances by the investee company immediately after the disposal.

-The other main conditions are set out in the Overview of the substantial shareholding exemption guidance note.
+The other main conditions are set out in the Substantial shareholding exemption: overview guidance note.

 The SSE legislation defines ‘trade’ as a trade, profession or vocation within the meaning of the Income Tax Acts, which must be conducted on a commercial basis with the intention of realising profits.